BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 </p>

-Here, I consulted [Google Trends](https://www.google.com/trends/) and plotted the month that each framework first reached a arbitrary threshold of "interest" based on Google search queries.
+Here, I consulted [Google Trends](https://www.google.com/trends/) and plotted the month that each framework first reached an arbitrary threshold of "interest" based on Google search queries.
 This turned out to be a pretty good approximation of "when did I first hear about X?", and it is pretty close to the mental timeline I have in mind.